-Even the most effective one currently on the market can take up to 10 years of repeated usage to kill a single kudzu plant.
-Considering the rate at which the plants spread, herbicide isn't a sane option.
-Plus, using herbicide takes away a much more environmentally friendly option that actually does work- eating it.
+Even the most effective products currently on the market can take up to 10 years of repeated usage to kill a single kudzu plant.
+Considering the rate at which the plants spread, the herbicide isn't a sane option.
+Plus, using herbicide takes away a much more environmentally friendly option that actually does work: eating it.

 Instead of trying to poison the plant, enjoy kudzu leaves as nutritious, delicious, free salads and stew greens.
 If vegetables really aren't your favorite food group, get some good temporary fencing and goats.
 Let the goats eat your kudzu down to the ground for you.
 You can earn extra cash selling cheese and goat's milk, then resell the goats when the kudzu finally stops trying to resurrect itself.

 After a few times of the goats grazing the plant back to its woody stem, the root system depletes the sufficient reserve energy required to produce new leaves.
 At this point, the whole plant dies.
 If kudzu is your resident vampire, then goats are the equivalent of letting in the sunlight.

 How to Harvest Kudzu as a Food Source